e4mwak/RTL-SDR-Fosphor-Spectrum-Analyzer/README.md

 ### Pre-built Executable (Windows)

-For Windows users, a pre-built executable is available in the [Releases](https://github.com/e4mwak/RTL-SDR-Fosphor-Spectrum-Analyzer/releases) section.
+For Windows users, a pre-built executable see below

 ### From Source